Last Updated on June 3, 2025 by Steph

 We spend many weekend days strolling in the city.
 I like to refer to it as “urban hiking” because it’s all about the exploration.
-We rarely have an agenda, we just wander.
-It’s an easy way to get outside and enjoy a beautiful day and also get some exercise.
-The best part about this method is finding all the secret dive bars and awesome food trucks that don’t hang out near your normal routes.
+We rarely have an agenda; we just wander.
+It’s an easy way to get outside and enjoy a beautiful day, and also get some exercise.
+The best part about this method is finding all the secret dive bars and awesome food trucks that don’t hang out near your regular routes.
 In New York City?
 Check out our favorite neighborhood, Clinton Hill, for some great scrollable streets.

 Comfort is key when we are strolling, so here are some of the basics we require for a good Sunday (or any day) stroll.